Technology-Notes/lukesampson-scoop-wiki/App-Manifests.md

 * `pre_install` | `post_install` : A string or array of strings of the commands to be executed before or after an application is installed.
 (Available variables: `$dir`, `$persist_dir`, `$version` many more (_check the `lib/install` script_))
 * `psmodule`: Install as a PowerShell module in `~/scoop/modules`.
     * `name` (required for `psmodule`): the name of the module, which should match at least one file in the extracted directory for PowerShell to recognize this as a module.
 * `shortcuts`: Specifies the shortcut values to make available in the startmenu.
-The array specifies an executable/Label pair.
 See [sourcetree](https://github.com/lukesampson/scoop-extras/blob/master/sourcetree.json) for an example.
+The array has to contain a executable/label pair.
+The third and fourth element are optional.
+  1. Path to target file [required]
+  2. Name of the shortcut (supports subdirectories: `<AppsSubDir>\\<AppShortcut>` [e.g. sysinternals](https://github.com/lukesampson/scoop-extras/blob/master/sysinternals.json)) [required]
+  3. Start parameters [optional]
+  4. Path to icon file [optional]
 * `suggest`: Display a message suggesting optional apps that provide complementary features.
 See [ant](https://github.com/lukesampson/scoop/blob/master/bucket/ant.json) for an example.
     * `["Feature Name"] = [ "app1", "app2"... ]`<br>e.g. `"JDK": [ "extras/oraclejdk", "openjdk" ]`<br>
 If any of the apps suggested for the feature are already installed, the feature will be treated as 'fulfilled' and the user won't see any suggestions.